RMS-Assets - Referenz

 Chief Executive Officer

-Dorothea von Boxberg has been the Chairperson of the Executive Board and CEO of Lufthansa Cargo AG since 1 March 2021.
-Her responsibilities include Business Development and Cooperations, Legal Affairs, Communications and Corporate Responsibility, Information Management and Digital Transformation, as well as Finance and Controlling.
+Since 15 April 2023 Ashwin Bhat has been Chairperson of the Executive Board and CEO of Lufthansa Cargo AG.
+His responsibilities include Business Development and Cooperations, Legal Affairs, Communications and Corporate Responsibility, Information Management and Digital Transformation, as well as Finance and Controlling.
+In his new role, he will continue to be responsible for product and sales.

 Ashwin Bhat, born in 1969, studied Chemistry at the University of Mumbai, India.